 Don't forget to ask for help if you need it or enlist the support of others who might want to also want to contribute to the nomination - but remember to keep it a secret from the nominee!

-There's a fictional example on the following page to give you an idea of a good nomination, but there's no one right way to do things - just speak from the heart!
+Here's a fictional example to give you an idea of a good nomination, but there's no one right way to do things - just speak from the heart and don't forget the details!

 Good luck!